microsoft/MLOpsPython/docs/getting_started.md

 | TRAIN_SCRIPT_PATH           | training/train.py            |

 Mark **SP_APP_SECRET** variable as a secret one.

+**Note:** The BASE_NAME parameter is used throughout the solution for naming Azure resources.
+When the solution is used in a shared subscription, there can be naming collisions with resources that require unique names like azure blob storage and registry DNS naming.
+Make sure to give a unique value to the BASE_NAME variable (e.g. MyUniqueML), so that the created resources will have unique names (e.g. MyUniqueML-AML-RG, MyUniqueML-AML-WS, etc.).
+The length of the BASE_NAME value should not exceed 10 characters.

 Make sure to select the **Allow access to all pipelines** checkbox in the variable group configuration.